storacha/specs/w3-blob.md

 ##### Remove Digest

-The `args.digest` field MUST be a [multihash] digest of the blob payload bytes.
+The `nb.digest` field MUST be a [multihash] digest of the blob payload bytes.
 Implementation SHOULD support SHA2-256 algorithm.
 Implementation MAY in addition support other hashing algorithms.

 ### Remove Blob Receipt